VirtoCommerce/vc-docs/platform_docs/dev_docs/docs/custom-apps-development/vc-shell/Essentials/dynamic-views/Extending-Views.md

-# Extending Views
+# Extend Views

 You can significantly improve the interactivity and functionality of your applications by introducing new buttons and controls to your forms, thereby extending the user interface.
 When dealing with applications that rely on blades built with dynamic views, you can augment these views with fresh UI elements such as fields, forms, lists, and more.
 The best part is that you can achieve this without the need to make direct modifications to the source code of the application you're extending.

 In this guide, we will explore the `Offers` module, and specifically, the `useOffersList` and `useOfferDetails` composables that we are extending.

-## Extending Views in Other Applications Using Dynamic Views
+## Extend Views in Other Applications Using Dynamic Views

 Expanding the views of external applications is accomplished through the creation of a new override schema.
 In this schema, you specify the unique `id` of the `blade` you intend to extend, the path to the element schema, the index, and the value you intend to add or replace.

-### Structure of the Override Schema
+### Override Schema Structure

 The override schema is an object that can contain two values: `upsert` and `remove`.
 Both of these values share a common characteristic, which is the requirement for you to specify the path to the schema `value` and the `id` of the blade you intend to modify.